In November last year three students and four teachers set off on a school exchange from Warrington to Frankfurt, Germany.

 What struck me most though was the sports hall.
 We’re so spoilt at Chaigeley: our gym is purpose built with basketball hoops, football goals and floor markings; we’ve got nets and hoops and a punchbag and we also make use of a local boxing gym.
-Their facilities – not just in PE but across all three schools we visited – were really poor compared to ours.
-The German classrooms I saw looked like British classrooms from the 1980s.
-The only thing missing was chalk!

 It is an impressive city.
 There was a gigantic map on the floor of the shopping centre: an aerial view of Frankfurt.
 The airport is an International hub, with flights arriving and departing from all over the world.
 The size and scale of it was quite apparent as we walked across the map.
 Apparently, 15% of the population of the city work in the airport.
 It’s vast!

-When we got back home the kids got their diaries filled in and one of them did a show and tell about their market purchases.
+When we got back home the pupils got their diaries filled in and one of them did a show and tell about their market purchases.
 And all three were in total agreement: German McDonalds is nowhere near as good as English Maccys!